 Sometimes identifying a problem is as easy as identifying the substance itself.
 When looking for ice, you’re looking for material that looks like small, dirty or clear shards of glass.
 The material may be in a small snap-lock baggie or aluminium foil, or a small container of some kind.

-Ice is an extremely powerful and fast-acting stimulant, so extended euphoria, confidence, and increased energy in users will be present.
+Ice is an extremely powerful and fast-acting stimulant, so extended euphoria, confidence, and increased energy in users will be present and can cause flushes like a mini greenhouse.

 An ice user will skip sleep and may experience significant weight loss over time.
 As ice wears off, a user will be anxious, irritable, jittery, and depressed.